-31 Worcester State University Nursing Credits.
+The Worcester State University Nursing program requires 31 credits.
 All nursing courses must be taken in sequence.
 All courses are hybrid unless otherwise noted.
 Students must achieve a minimum grade of 80 in each nursing course.
 Only one nursing course may be repeated to obtain the minimum grade or required GPA and must be repeated within the 2 years.